 Is there any additional security concern with APP2APP implementation vs push?

 In our opinion these are two equally safe approaches that ultimately rely on the same underlying technology of secure communication channel.
 We do see them being optimal with different usage models.
 Many of the banks will implement the authentication application that would work in the following configuration:

 When the transaction is initiated inside the mobile banking app, the App2App communication link will be established towards the authentication app installed on the same device.
 This provides the ability to switch between two apps automatically, which improves the user experience.

 When the transaction is initiated on the web browser from another device (PC or tablet), the PUSH notification will be sent towards the authentication app installed on the mobile device of the user.
 Alternatively, with almost the same user experience, the optical scan & sign process can be used.

 You can find more information about Cronto solutions here: Cronto Sign

 For App2App with secure communication channel, the data exchange between the apps happens via backend in an encrypted format.

-Do you see the universal windows platform (UWP) and windows tablets as a viable solution platform for SCA in a 2AA or 1AA setup?
-Is the sandboxing different from iOS/Android?
+Is the universal windows platform (UWP) and Windows tablets a viable solution platform for SCA in a 2AA of 1AA setup?
+Is the sandboxing different between iOS and Android?

 The sandboxing techniques of Universal Windows Platform (UWP) are similar to Android and iOS.
 UWP adopted many of the concepts from Android and iOS.
 Windows 10 Mobile allows running UWP apps only, so the sandboxing mechanisms are of comparable strength as Android and iOS here.
 Standard Windows 10 allows running both UWP and regular Windows applications, so the sandboxing is less strong than Android or iOS.